 Belmond Miraflores Park, Lima:

 Nice hotel lobby with an incredible arrangement of fresh flowers and a grand staircase.
-We stayed in a City View Juinior Suite and it was very spacious with an enormous washroom.
-They really highlight the hotels garden both outside of the hotel as well as on the rooftop.
+We stayed in a City View Junior Suite and it was very spacious with an enormous washroom.
+They really highlight the hotel's garden both outside of the hotel as well as on the rooftop.
 Suitable for younger couples and the younger generation as the hotel’s bar was quite full and lively.
 Beautiful heated outdoor pool with nice views of the city.
 This hotel focuses on health and wellness as well, so it would be great for active travellers who want to stay in shape during their travels.
-They offer a lot of free activities such as Peruvian dance classes, biking, jogging, and yoga with the hotels staff.
+They offer a lot of free activities such as Peruvian dance classes, biking, jogging, and yoga with the hotel's staff.
 If you ever stay at this hotel property, I would highly suggest participating in the Peruvian dance class.
 I felt very awkward as it was only myself, my mom, and our dance instructor in the class.
-But it made for some great memories and an experience I’ll never forget!
-Service was very personalized and the hotel staff remembered our names.
+But it made for some great memories and an experience that I will never forget!
+The service was very personalized and the hotel staff remembered our names.
 Side note: The Peruvian Soccer Team was also staying at the Belmond Miraflores Park when we were there.

 JW Marriott El Convento Cusco: